senthil-sekar/kendo-component-advancedsort-mvc/README.md

 Pre-Requisite:

-    - This component is created for ASP.NET MVC 5, so the client ptoject should also be ASP.NET MVC 5
+    - This component is created for ASP.NET MVC 5, so the client project should also be ASP.NET MVC 5
     - This project is a custom component extention for Kendo MVC dll.
 So the client project must have all the Kendo MVC references added.

 Web.Config Change: